 General Office Support

 The paperwork and administrative duties in running an animal shelter are significant, and at times overwhelming.
-We need volunteers willing to come to our shelter, on a regular basis, to assist.
+We need volunteers willing to come to our shelter, on a regular basis, to assist our office manager with a long list of administrative items.
 Due to the variation in tasks that need to be done, this role is best served by people who can dedicate at least 4 hours on a consistent basis (i.e. weekly, monthly, etc.).

 Tasks include posting pictures on Petfinder, sending thank you cards, updating databases, answering phone calls and at least a million other things.
 Some days will be busier than others, but once you become comfortable there will be literally an endless amount of work that you can help with.
-This role requires a regular time commitment, basic computer skills and ability to self manage and prioritize multiple tasks with very little supervision.
+This role requires a regular time commitment, basic computer skills and ability to self manage and prioritize multiple tasks.